 Level 4: Automation and Machine Learning

-Enterprises of all sizes choose BlackBerry® critical event management solutions for many reasons:
+Enterprises of all sizes choose BlackBerry AtHoc critical event management solutions for a variety of reasons, including:

-- Trusted security and experience: For use in highly regulated environments, including national governments, BlackBerry CEM solutions are certified and recognized as among the industry’s most secure.
-A managed service offering also extends these resources, skills, and expertise to all organizations of all size, resource, and maturity levels.
+In highly regulated environments like governments or the financial sector, BlackBerry® CEM solutions are certified and recognized as among the industry’s most secure while meeting compliance requirements.
+A managed service offering extends these resources, skills, and expertise to organizations of all sizes, resources, and maturity levels.

-- Inter-organization communication: The use of a private, trusted crisis communication network and the ability to invite others to participate enables BlackBerry customers to collaborate widely.
+The use of a private, trusted crisis communication network and the ability to invite others to participate enables BlackBerry customers to collaborate from far-flung locations.

-- Flexible deployment and service models: We give you choices.
-BlackBerry® Alert is delivered as a hosted SaaS solution.
-BlackBerry® AtHoc® is available as an on-premises, hosted SaaS, or hybrid solution.
-Both are available as a fully managed service.
+BlackBerry AtHoc is available as an on-premises, hosted SaaS, or hybrid solution and is available as a fully managed service.